CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 # Telekinesis

-**Passive Power: Lifting Hand**: The telekinetic may carry a single item next to them in a field of telekinetic force.
-The item's weight increases proportional to their total levels in their telekinetic powers, increasing by one rank per 8 total telekinetic levels, though they must use the recipe Contemplate Lifting Field to increase it.
+**Passive Power: Grasping Hand**: The telekinetic may bring items quickly to hand, reducing the time necessary to pull items from pockets or containers by 10%, plus 0.75% times the telekinetic's total levels in telekinesis powers.

 Powers causing telekinetic damage have a 40% chance to stagger the target for 2 seconds and a 20% chance to down the target.
 Each of these is checked independently.